 The apology is part of a negotiation to a suit filed versus the internal revenue service in 2022 by Citadel founder and CEO Ken Griffin, alleging that an employee at the company unlawfully dripped his income tax return to the information site ProPublica.
 AFP using Getty Images

-1 barrier avoiding big
+1 barrier avoiding big2 internal revenue service

 3 significant financial investments